scverse/mudata/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **System**
- - OS: [e.g. macOS Big Sur]
+ - OS: [e.g. macOS Monterey]
- - Python version [e.g. 3.8]
+ - Python version [e.g. 3.9]
- - Versions of libraries involved [e.g. AnnData 0.7.4]
+ - Versions of libraries involved [e.g. AnnData 0.8.0]

 **Additional context**
 Add any other context about the problem here.